GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-masc.md

 Testosterone promotes the thickening and toughening of the epidermis, causing skin to become coarser.
 As estrogen levels fall, the body will produce less collagen.
 This causes the skin to become tougher and drier (especially in the knees and elbows).
 Veins on the hands, arms, and legs may become more pronounced, but not varicose.

 Expect your face and scalp to become oilier.
 Acne is likely to be a problem, and not just on the face.
 This tends to be worst immediately after dosing.
+This will generally improve after the first few years.

 ### Larger Hands / Feet